Who can put items on reserve?

 How many items can I put on reserve?

 Due to the number of reserves requests received by the Music Library and limited space, the suggested limit is 75 items.
 You may rotate items as needed -- i.e., take off items already covered in class and put new ones on in their place.
+Due to space constraints, we ask that only 1 item of the same call number be placed on reserve.

 What items can I put on reserve?